moondisco/SensorsEvolve/README.md

 When the pi is being updated causing the Feather M0 to not beable to connect to the Pi, the M0 with enter a reset state.
 It will try to connect every 10-15sec, when it fails it will reset, until it has established a connection.

-Things that need work:

-    -Editing Grafana to have a default MySQL data source.

 Things working:
     -Currently the Admin username and password are "Admin" and "EvolveAdmin".